- £22 per track - for 1 to 3 tracks

 Please leave some headroom on your final mix, around -3 to -6 dBfs is a good place for your master levels.
 As long as the mix is not hitting the red and causing distortion (clipping) then it should be fine.
 Please bypass any heavy dynamic compression or brick wall limiting on the master channel (master inserts).
 A mix with a healthy amount of headroom and dynamic range will translate to a better sounding master.

 What you get

-If you require a CD master you will receive a link to a folder containing a DDPi fileset which can be given to a CD manufacturer for duplication.
-A physical disk pack can be posted if preferred, charged at £2.50 P+P. which will include the CD master (Red Book, CD-A), a reference CD listening copy, and a data disk containing the WAV master files.
+CD album master: You will receive a link to a folder containing a DDPi fileset which can be given to a CD manufacturer for duplication.
+A physical disk pack can be posted if preferred, which will include the CD master (Red Book, CD-A), a reference CD listening copy, and a data disk containing the WAV master files.